mpv-player/mpv/DOCS/man/mpv.rst

 ====================

 This subsection describes common problems on the Linux desktop.
-None of these problems exist on systems like Windows or OSX.
+None of these problems exist on systems like Windows or macOS.

 Disabling Screensaver
 ---------------------